peidevs/Resources/doc/Onboard_for_organizers.md

 * organization
     - Many years ago, a cat-herder would take a 3-month sprint.
 The cat-herder would find speakers, delegate tasks to volunteers, emcee the event, and be "team captain".
     - We still follow the cat-herder/captain model, but now someone will volunteer "just-in-time" for any given month.
+    - We don't meet in December or July.